Digital-Naturalism-Laboratories/Panatrap/README.md

 Loosely defined, camera traps are simply photographic instruments that can be remotely triggered by wildlife.
 Typically this is done with a PIR motion sensor triggering a camera to snap a photo.
 Thus when transforming commercially available cameras to become camera traps, the key abilities we need are:
 - Remote Triggering
---The ability to tell the camera to snap a photo or start recording a video
+ - The ability to tell the camera to snap a photo or start recording a video
 - Low power consumption
---Typically this is the ability to remotely turn the camera ON/OFF, or at least bring the camera in and out of a low power "sleep mode", and to remotely charge it
+ - Typically this is the ability to remotely turn the camera ON/OFF, or at least bring the camera in and out of a low power "sleep mode", and to remotely charge it
 - Speedy Capture
---We were told that a typical camera trap aims to go from sensing an animal's presence to capturing the creature in under 1/2 second
+ - We were told that a typical camera trap aims to go from sensing an animal's presence to capturing the creature in under 1/2 second
---This ability is often at odds with the "Low power consumption" goal, since many cameras have a not-insignificant amount of wake up time when starting.
+ - This ability is often at odds with the "Low power consumption" goal, since many cameras have a not-insignificant amount of wake up time when starting.
 - Image quality
---An ideal camera trap will provide a high resolution image of the captured animal
+ - An ideal camera trap will provide a high resolution image of the captured animal
 - Outdoor Readiness
---The camera trap needs to be able to withstand being left alone for several days or weeks in its target environment.
+ - The camera trap needs to be able to withstand being left alone for several days or weeks in its target environment.
---Camera Traps face challenges from the elements (such as rain, heat, wind, and cold) --They also face challenges from local creatures (such as small insect destruction, or elephant smashing)
+ - Camera Traps face challenges from the elements (such as rain, heat, wind, and cold)
+ - They also face challenges from local creatures (such as small insect destruction, or elephant smashing)

 ## Xiaomi Misphere